Table of Contents

 You’ve likely seen the most common water filter pitchers on the store shelves, but there are a number of different types of systems.
 And while some look similar to one another, they are often made from different materials, depending on their intended function.

-There are two broad categories when it comes to water filtration:
+There are two broad categories when it comes to filtration:

-- Point-of-use (POU): These are options that treat your water at the point where you actually use it/drink it – for example, from the tap into a filter pitcher, from a faucet to the tap, etc. Under-counter Reverse Osmosis (RO) is also popular choice for POU systems.
+- Point-of-use (POU): These are options that treat it at the point where you actually use it/drink it – for example, from the tap into a filter pitcher, from a faucet to the tap, etc. Under-counter Reverse Osmosis (RO) is also popular choice for POU systems.

-Before you decide on any filtration system, you should know what is in your water to begin with so that you have a starting point.
+Before you decide on any filtration system, you should know what is in it to begin with so that you have a starting point.
 We discuss this in further detail later in this article.

 - Granular-Activated Carbon (sometimes abbreviated “GAC” and which is the most common):